 The progression of sinful ways and how one leads to another gives us concern that we must reach the children before they go too far down the path to foolishness and rebellion.

-Obviously, we do well to learn to discern what type of fools we are dealing with, so we know when we can still influence them, and when we may as well give up.
+Obviously, we do well to learn to discern what type of fools we are dealing with, so we know when we can still influence them, and when we may as well give up; let them go.